ArenKDesai/Aren-s-Notes/botany.md

 Unicellular organisms that don't belong to the three above are **protists**.
 Protists are 75% of all life on Earth, and a notable example is algae, or phytoplankton.
 Protists are **motile eukaryotes**.
 Some can form colonies but no complex tissues.
 Some protists are similar to animals and are called **protozoa**.
 Protists can be heterotrophic, autotrophic, or mixotrophic.
 Protists are **motile**, which means that they move (are not sessile), but cannot do so through intent.

 ### Algae
 Photosynthetic protists that contain plastids.
 They're often unicellular, but form colonies or larger multicellular bodies.
 They have filamentous, membranous, blade-like forms.
 Major groups are distinguished by pigments.
-They are *note*
+They are *not* plants.